 - Mention the approximate size of the roof

 - Describe the roof pitch height

-- What material your roof is made from
+- Confirm what material your roof is made from

 - Let the roof restorer know if you have a single storey or two-storey home